 Marta’s Paella Cooking Class in Barcelona Spain

-I am a big fan of EatWith; and a big fan of paella, so I have been waiting for a chance to combine the two, and try Marta’s Famous Paella Cooking Class in Barcelona.
-One of the most popular hosts on EatWith’s site, Marta was once the 3rd best ‘attraction’ in Barcelona according to TripAdvisor.
+I am a big fan of paella, so I have been waiting for a chance to try Marta’s Famous Paella Cooking Class in Barcelona to learn to make it.
+A paella expert and super host, Marta was once the 3rd best ‘attraction’ in Barcelona according to TripAdvisor.
 Until they changed her category to ‘activity’, she explained, grinning about her heady days of TA fame.
-Despite the challenges with Tripadvisor, most of her students usually find her through TripAdvisor, as she is consistently ranked as one of the best cooking classes in Barcelona.
+Despite the challenges with Tripadvisor, most of her students usually find her through her profile on Tripadvisor, as she is consistently ranked as one of the best cooking classes in Barcelona.
 She also has a page on Facebook, ‘Marta amb tu cuinem’ where you can contact her for classes.
-Today we had all booked our class through the EatWith website.

 You may also like these other cooking classes in Barcelona: